The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Introduction

-Existing observations have shown that metals are relatively widespread by $z \sim 3$ \citep{crane_ionization_1995, cowie_heavy-element_1998, songaila_metal_1996, ellison_enrichment_2000, adelberger_galaxies_2003, schaye_detection_2000}, at least outside of underdense voids in the galaxy distribution (where the observations cannot yet probe).
+Existing observations have shown that metals are relatively widespread by $z \sim 3$.
+For example, optical spectra of Lyman-break galaxies indicate substantial enrichment \citet{shapley_rest-frame_2003, adelberger_galaxies_2003}, as do radio measurements \citet{ginolfi_alpine-alma_2020}, while enrichment inside galaxy clusters is also well-known \citet{tozzi_iron_2003, baldi_xmm-newton_2012, mcdonald_evolution_2016}.
+Meanwhile, Ly-$\alpha$ forest and related techniques require even more widespread metals \citet{songaila_metal_1996, cowie_heavy-element_1998, ellison_enrichment_2000, schaye_detection_2000, crane_ionization_1995}, at least outside of underdense voids in the galaxy distribution (where the observations cannot yet probe).
 More recent observations revealed metal absorbers existing by $z \sim 5-6$.
 For example, \citet{ryan-weber_intergalactic_2006} and \citet{becker_discovery_2006} reported absorption of [CIV] in $z \sim 5$ and [OI] in $z \sim 6$ QSO systems respectively, while \citet{sparre_metallicity_2014} discovered Fe II fine line structures in the afterglow of GRBs at $z \sim 5$.
-However, only a handful of absorbers are known, and it is difficult to know how widespread the metal enrichment was during this era.
+However, only a handful of absorbers are known above $z \ga 5$, and it is difficult to determine how widespread the metal enrichment was during this era.

 Meanwhile, it is clear that high-$z$ galaxies are themselves significantly enriched: \citet{capak_galaxies_2015} detected [CII] gas emission in star forming galaxies at $z \sim 5-6$, and \citet{faisst_rest-uv_2016} found that the average galaxy population at $z \sim 5$ has a metallicity comparable to those at $z \sim 3.5$.
-Therefore, it is becoming increasingly evident that metal enrichment started in the very early stages of the bright Universe, though its precise timeline remain unclear.
+Therefore, it is becoming increasingly evident that metal enrichment started in the very early stages of the bright Universe, though its precise timeline remains unclear.
 A crucial uncertainty lies in the phase of galaxy evolution at which metals are ejected -- whether it begins with the birth and death of Population III stars or as part of ``normal" feedback regulation at later times.